Toast (honor): Toasts worldwide

-In various cultures worldwide, toasting is common and to not do so may be a breach of etiquette.
+In various cultures worldwide, toasting is common; to refrain from so doing may be a breach of etiquette.
 The general theme of a toast is "good luck" or "good health".
 At formal meals in certain countries of the Commonwealth of Nations, the first toast to be proposed is traditionally the Loyal Toast ("The King").
 This may be adapted in other countries to give a loyal toast to the appropriate head of state.